shaikhq/learnedwmp/README.md

 # LearnedWMP: Workload Memory Prediction Using Distribution of Query Templates - Experiment Datasets and Code Assets

-This repository has the source code for the following paper (submitted to `PVLDBv18_2025`):
+This repository has the source code for the following paper (under review):

 Quader, Shaikh, Andres Jaramillo, Sumona Mukhopadhyay, Ghadeer Abuoda, Calisto Zuzarte, David Kalmuk, Marin Litoiu, and Manos Papagelis.
 "LearnedWMP: Workload Memory Prediction Using Distribution of Query Templates."